Kosovo sends back Serbian ballots ahead of referendum | DW | 15.01.2022

 A Serbian election official and two trucks carrying the ballot papers were briefly held at the Merdare border crossing on Friday.
 Police said they confiscated the trucks and sent six people back to Serbia.

-The around 100,000 ethnic Serbs living in Kosovo are entitled to vote in the Serbian referendum, but the leadership in Pristina insists that they vote like citizens in a foreign territory, rather than at polling stations.
+The about 100,000 ethnic Serbs who live in Kosovo are entitled to vote in the Serbian referendum, but Kosovo's government insists that they vote as citizens in a foreign territory would, rather than at formal polling stations.

-Serbia is holding a referendum on Sunday over reforms to the judiciary that aim to bring it closer to the European Union.
+Serbia is holding a referendum on Sunday on changes to the judiciary that would bring it closer to EU norms.

 Belgrade has said ethnic Serbs in Kosovo may vote, but Kosovar authorities rejected the previous practice of setting up polling stations in parts of the country with high ethnic Serb populations.